 Be prepared with open-ended questions not only about the company’s hiring plans and needs when conditions do improve, but also their short-term needs during the crisis.
 Also, ask for referrals to others in their network who might be very busy right now and in need of help within their industry.
 At the very least, you will have made a potential valuable contact that you can re-visit after the pandemic crisis subsides.
 Don’t forget that networking is a two-way street.
-Make sure to ask how you can help them too during these challenging times!
+Make sure to share job search tips with them and ask how you can help them too during these challenging times!

 5. Get on Camera: Zoom, Skype, MS Teams

 These are becoming the norm in the short-term and might include one-on-one, group and series interviews.
 If you have not spoken in front of the computer before, practice and get used to eye contact with the camera and lag time between your voice and video.
 If you’re not already a frequent user, dive in.
 Set up a video chat and practice with family or friends.